 Now the law doesn’t allow us to enter your home, but outside?
 We’re there: ready to defuse, disarm and deliver little Johnny or Jane home safely.
 Alive.
 And in no mood to resume hostilities on the home front.

-Listen, we’re talking here about people who went to bed one night all snuggledy and grateful and woke the next morning in Stalag Azkaban, run by Despot Dad and Martinet Mom, the worst parents ever — and certainly the strictest, duh!
+We are talking here about people who went to bed one night all snuggledy and grateful and woke the next morning in Stalag Azkaban, run by Despot Dad and Martinet Mom, the worst parents ever — and certainly the strictest, duh!

 Let’s start that tour.

 Out front we have the standard snack, taxi and phone-charging services.
-There’s an ATM machine for emergency Converse trainers or leggings from Penneys, but at the back, concealed, is where the interesting stuff happens.
+There’s an ATM machine for emergency Converse trainers or leggings from Primark, but at the back, concealed, is where the interesting stuff happens.

 Here, in front of General Zod — I mean Mr White — we have our standard giant computer screen.
 That’s the Google street view map of your town up there — participating parents have the accompanying WAR app.